azh412/VirtualPianoBot/README.md

    Then, choose a song name based on the txt files in the new folder in Downloads.

-   Lastly, very quickly switch to the window you want to play the piano on, and wait until the song is finished!
+   Lastly, switch to the window you want to play the piano on, and press the `esc` key to start / stop the bot!

 # Add new songs